 So we know that was fake.

-We do know that the professionals working on the assessment didn't think there was evidence of uh either that Putin wanted Trump or that he was doing anything to make it happen.
+We do know that the professionals working on the assessment didn't think there was evidence of either that Putin wanted Trump or that he was doing anything to make it happen.

-So but do we have something new?
+So, but do we have something new?

-And that and then I saw a reference to something that I didn't see in the news, I only saw on social media.
+And then I saw a reference to something that I didn't see in the news.

 Give me a fact check on this.